Marvel's Spider-Man (video game): Tie-in media and merchandise

 In 2019, Diamond Select Toys and Sideshow Collectibles released, respectively, a 10-inch statue of Spider-Man and a 1/6 scale statue based on the in-game Spider-Punk costume, including a guitar and spider-drone.
 Various Funko Pop!
 Vinyl figures have been released, based on different characters and designs from the game.
 The advanced suit created for the game appears in the 2018 film Spider-Man: Into the Spider-Verse among the suits collected by the Peter Parker of Miles Morales' universe.
+The game's incarnation of Spider-Man (credited as "Insomniac Spider-Man") later makes a cameo appearance in the aforementioned film's 2023 sequel Spider-Man: Across the Spider-Verse as a member of Miguel O'Hara's Spider Society, with Yuri Lowenthal briefly reprising his role.